Madhva Brahmin: Diet

 Madhwa Brahmins are pure vegetarian and their staple cereals are rice and wheat.
 Udupi cuisine is a synonymous name to Madhwa cuisine.
 It is a major vegetarian cuisine of Karnataka, which includes a combination of cereals, pulses, vegetables and spices.

 Typical Madhwa cuisine consists of Saaru (Rasam), Huli (Sambar), Gojju and Anna (Rice).
 Gojju is generally a beloved dish to entire Madhwa community.

 In sweets, Hayagreeva is a very common sweet dish made in most Madhwa Brahmin homes, made using Bengal gram with jaggery and coconut.

-Strict Madhva Brahmins avoid onion, garlic, red lentils, and even carrots, radish, brinjal and a few other vegetables and spices.
+Strict Madhva Brahmins avoid onion, garlic, red lentils (masoor), and even carrots, radish, brinjal, drumstick, and a few other vegetables and spices.
 They usually only eat food (prasāda) that is offered (naivedya) to one of the Vishnu deities, and fast on Vaishnava Ekadashi days (twice a month) without taking any food or water.
 Fruits and milk are usually allowed on Ekadashi days.

 Social and political issues

-In 2017, the government of Karnataka introduced The Karnataka Prevention and Eradication of Inhuman Evil Practices and Black Magic Bill, 2017 in the assembly, which planned to ban all superstition practices considered black magic that promoted "social evils" and the persecution of skeptics.
+In 2017 the government of Karnataka introduced The Karnataka Prevention and Eradication of Inhuman Evil Practices and Black Magic Bill, 2017 in the assembly, which planned to ban all superstition practices considered black magic that promoted "social evils" and the persecution of skeptics.
 After much debate, Madhwa practices were exempted.
 In this practice, mudras usually made of gold or copper are heated in the yajna fire and stamped on the body.